ritvikrishi/CS6910-Deep-Learning/README.md

 ## Assignment 2:
 Using CNNs - training from scratch and fine-tuning pretrained models (EfficientNet, Xception, InceptionV3, InceptionResNetV2, ResNet50) for the
 [inaturalist dataset](https://storage.googleapis.com/wandb_datasets/nature_12K.zip) .

+## Assignment 3:
+Using recurrent neural networks for a transliteration system.
+The model was tested on the [Dakshina dataset](https://github.com/google-research-datasets/dakshina) by Google.